 He has now been in exile in Costa Rica for 3 years, from where he continues to work in the environmental defence of the Indio Maíz Biological Reserve, accompanying indigenous and Afro-descendant peoples and promoting initiatives with exiled peasants in northern Costa Rica who are one of the concerns of the organisation that he works for.
 More than 6,000 people went into exile as a result of the country’s socio-political crisis.

 Since his exile he has been promoting the National Environmental Agenda in order to present it to opposition candidates in Nicaragua with the aim of placing environmental issues on the political agenda so that decision-makers do not to forget the country’s environmental problems and incorporate the subject into their government programmes.
 In this way he aims to change the dynamics and political culture of abandoning environmental issues that is recurrent in Nicaragua.

-> Fundación del Río have been heavily repressed by the government during the last year.
+Has Fundación del Río been heavily repressed by the government during the last year?

 Yes, it is a coordination and action platform between civil society environmental organisations.
 It was created to confront the Grand Interoceanic Canal megaproject, but nowadays is an environmental reference.
 Beyond the Grand Interoceanic Canal, it addresses the national environmental issues.

 On April 2018, rural and urban fights in Nicaragua joined forces.
 How did this occur?